Linux Build Prerequisites

 Please choose option 2 to proceed with a successful build.

-This action will install all the libraries and dependencies necessary to build Thunderbird locally.
+This action should install all the remaining libraries and dependencies necessary to build Thunderbird locally.

 Missing libraries